sagely/grunt-zaproxy/README.md

 ```

 ## The "zap_start" task
-Start a ZAProxy instance and wait for it to initialize.
+Start a ZAProxy instance, wait for it to initialize, and create a new session.
 Note that ZAProxy must be installed and zap.sh must be available on the executable path for this to work.

 ### Overview
 In your project's Gruntfile, add a section named `zap_start` to the data object passed into `grunt.initConfig()`.